vosaul/status.im/source/research/ulc_in_details.md

 That was the reason why in ULC a new option was announced for LES server: `--onlyAnnounce`.
 It limits LES server to handle only `get announce` requests, but it increases the number of simultaneous users up to ~250 (should be stress tested).

-With `--onlyAnnounce` the formule will looks like:
+With `--onlyAnnounce` the formule looks like:
 $Servers=Max(AvarageUsers*N/LES\_only\_announce\_limit; N)=Max(1000*4/250; 4)=Max(16; 4)=16$

 | Users online | N | Server w/o `onlyAnnounce` | With `onlyAnnounce` |